 In the United States and Canada, new ATVs must be designed, built and equipped to meet stringent Federal anti-smog standards.
-ARGO must warrant the emissions control system on your ATV for the periods of time listed below, provided there has been no abuse, neglect or improper maintenance of your ATV.
+ARGO must warrant the emissions control system on your ATV or the periods o time listed below, provided there has been no abuse, neglect or improper maintenance o your ATV.
 Your emissions control system may include parts such as the sensors, the ignition and the engine computer.
 Also included may be hoses, connectors and other emissions-related assemblies.
 Where a warrantable condition exists, ARGO will repair your ATV at no cost to you, including diagnosis, parts, and labor.